ibm-cloud-architecture/icp-backup/docs/cloudant.md

 apt install nodejs-legacy
 ```

-* Install npm, if necessary
+* Install npm, if it is not installed

 Run the following command to install npm: